aliske/fighting-mongooses/README.md

 # Deployment [Deploy app]
-**NOTE:** This step requires the GCloud environment to be setup AND the user is logged into the gcloud environment. (gcloud auth login)
+- **This step requires app_conf.json file to be present in /build_scripts/app_conf.json**

 "Updating service..." may take up to 10min.
 Please be patient.
 ```
-npm run create_env
+npm run deploy
-gcloud app deploy --stop-previous-version
 ```
+Deployed resources can be found on the [Google Cloud Console](https://console.cloud.google.com/)

-**NOTE:** App details can be found by running 'gcloud app describe'
+**NOTE:** App details can be seen by running 'gcloud app describe' in a terminal with the Gcloud SDK

-**Note:** This app does not clean up old storage keys.
-That should be done in the future.
+**NOTE 2:** New storage keys are genearted for each deployment.
+This app does not clean up previous keys which should be purged manually (or update the depoly script).
 [Service Accounts Page](https://console.cloud.google.com/iam-admin/serviceaccounts)

 ---
 # Other Resources